bogdan124/Transcompiler/README.md

 		j++;
 	}

+-define Linux(c) - here we say to transcompile the code to c language (because i wanted to transcompile to bash or other languages)
 There are no while or for loops just a loop capable of doing while and for.
 -i called forhile(for while)
--print statement( synatx: print ` <what to print>` or print <variable_name>)
+-print statement( synatx: print ` <what to print>` or print <variable_name>) -input is cable of getting the input from user